hyperweb-io/git-cors-proxy/README.md

    - Under "Domains", add your custom domain
    - Configure DNS records as instructed

+### Railway-Specific Configuration

+This project includes several Railway-specific configurations:

+1. **Host Configuration**:
+   - The server is configured to listen on `::` in production environments, which is required by Railway
+   - This allows the app to be available over both public and private networks

+2. **Port Configuration**:
+   - The application automatically uses the `PORT` environment variable provided by Railway
+   - A fallback to port 9999 is used for local development

+3. **Health Check Endpoint**:
+   - A `/health` endpoint is provided for Railway's health checks
+   - This ensures Railway can monitor the application's status

+4. **Docker Configuration**:
+   - The Dockerfile is optimized for Railway deployment
+   - It uses the `PORT` environment variable for exposing the correct port

 ### Troubleshooting Deployment

 If you encounter build issues: